 Phone: (84-8) 3838 6037 – 3837 5443

-The culinary art center is just 1 kilometer away from Ben Thanh market, it’s easy to have a stroll around the local wet market session with the chef before the class to have a closer look on how Vietnamese people choose ingredients for their dishes.
-There are three levels of classes: basic, advanced and professional with different menu for each day.
-Rates from Mai Hom are cheaper $37USD per person for initiation course, $45USD for advanced course.
+The culinary art centre is just 1 kilometre away from Ben Thanh market, it’s easy to have a stroll around the local wet market session with the chef before the class to have a closer look on how Vietnamese people choose ingredients for their dishes.
+There are three levels of classes: basic, advanced and professional with a different menu for each day.
+Rates from Mai Hom are cheaper $37USD per person for initiation course, $45USD for an advanced course.

 Address: 74 Hai Ba Trung, District 1, HCMC

 This is a product of the partnership between Saigon Cooking Class and Hoa Tuc restaurant.
 The menus are selected from Saigon Cooking Class’s traditional recipes and signature dishes of Ha Tuc’s kitchen.
 The space has a warm atmosphere and each class has only 12 participants allowing the chef to pay attention carefully to each one of them.
 They have half-day gourmet tour including a walk to the market priced at $45USD and hands-on cooking class which is cheaper: only $39,5USD.
 Children are welcomed with discounted rates.
 Private classes are available, too.

 Address: Level 3, 71-75 Hai Ba Trung, Dist.
 1, HCMC